So You Want to Travel but Don’t Have Enough Money to Go?

 How to Eat for Less

 The trick to eating for less while you travel is to shop exclusively at grocery stores.
 This will ensure that you buy the cheapest and most nutritious meals possible.
 (It also has the added perk of letting you explore the fascinating world of foreign grocery stores and strange, new products.)
+So if you want to travel cheaply, steer clear of restaurants!

 - You just need to search on Google Maps for nearby grocery stores at your location, and then head over and shop for snacks and meal ingredients you can put together quickly or cook, depending on whether you have access to a fridge and/or stove where you are staying.